 - Withdrawals are often not supported via Google Pay, you must pick another method.

-- Google Pay has limits on larger deposits or repeat payments.
+- Google Pay transaction has limits on larger deposits or repeat payments.
+Limits vary by casino and your bank.

 - KYC pause withdrawals until you are verified.